 Danubia lies about 20 kilometers south of Bratislava in a postcard-perfect setting on a slender stretch of peninsula amidst the Danube river.
 The museum building is a work of art itself and seems to be laid out in the shape of a Roman galley.

 The Danubiana Museum is open Tue-Sun from 10:00 – 18:00.
-Entrance costs 10 EUR.
+The entrance costs 10 EUR.
 Check the route planner if you’re planning on taking the bus.
 The ride takes about 40 minutes from the center.

 To cap off your wonderful Vienna-Bratislava day trip and sightseeing, treat yourself to a hearty dinner.
 If you like Italian, I can recommend Gatto Matto – a hip Italian restaurant in the Old Town.
 If you want to feast on some local grub, head to Modra Hviezda – a cozy restaurant set in a brick cellar serving tasty game dishes.